One of the best ways to create some fun and boost morale with your sales team, is to use a creative position job title.

 Director of Business Development – Commander in Chief of Growth

 The authority who provides strategic direction to assist in a company’s growth is a Director of Business Development.
 Their endgame is to help a company expand and operate more effectively.

 The Commander-in-Chief’s job is about creating and nurturing relationships.
 As a result, this professional needs to have superb interpersonal skills.

-Remember, creative sales titles are more than just unique titles or fancy names.
+Remember, creative sales job titles are more than just unique sales titles or fancy names.
 It’s a key way of pointing out your business values, and qualities that you value in an employee.
 Good job titles give the most accurate idea not only of the job your sales representative has, but of your company’s culture.
 By using the right sales titles, you can maximize the chances of hiring the right sales representative, and reinforce your company’s sales roles more thoroughly.

-And If you’re an employee who’s using a creative title to describe your job, you’re somehow suggesting that you don’t want to settle for the ordinary.
+And If you’re an employee who’s using creative sales title to describe your job, you’re somehow suggesting that you don’t want to settle for the ordinary.